karimarttila/java/webstore-demo/simple-server/README.md

 ## Spring and Spring Boot

 Spring Boot makes creating server / microservice applications using Java much easier.
 Spring provides a great framework which glues your components together and provides an overall framework to make things easier.
 It's hard to find a reason not to use Spring (i.e. to create a pure EE Java app).
+I guess hardly no-one nowadays uses pure EE without Spring.

 But remember: if you want to deviate from the default Spring Boot configuration (as I did when I used JUnit5 instead of JUnit4) you are pretty soon googling why some autowiring or servlet context or something is not working as it should.